 Take a break over the lunchtime period and refocus your thoughts by visiting one of the many great outdoor lunch spots Auckland city centre has to offer.
-The city’s diverse urban landscape features a variety of public seating areas such as the beloved Takutai Square in Britomart, and the new Race Village in Wynyard Quarter and Silo Park that's popped up for this summer only - a great place to catch the yacht racing too.
-So take advantage of the beautiful sunny weather and check out our list of the outdoor lunch spots we'll be headed to this season.
+The city's diverse urban landscape features a variety of public seating areas such as the beloved Takutai Square in Britomart, and our numerous parks.
+So, take advantage of the beautiful sunny weather and check out our list below.

 Takutai Square | Britomart

 Takutai Sqaure is perfect for your lunch break!
 Set up your own picnic on the grass nestled between the gorgeous buildings of Britomart or take a seat on one of the many benches in the area.
 Relax in the sun and doze off for a moment before heading back to finish off the day.

 Freyberg Place and the Ellen Melville Centre | High Street District